eos-amsterdam-rnd/design_proposals/NFC_cards_for_blockchain_use.md

 MIFARE Classic chips are most common and widespread.
 Unfortunately their built-in cryptography algorithm is insecure, and it takes minutes on a common computer hardware to crack the protected information.
-Thus these cards are not suitable for anything seious, except for using their UID as described above.
+Thus these cards are not suitable for anything serious, except for using their UID as described above.